Why do we believe spam?

 Basically, if you have not interacted with a company or individual in some way they should not be sending you anything.

-The main reason we believe it is that it sometimes strikes a chord with where we are right now:
+The main reason we believe it is that it sometimes strikes a chord with where we are in our lives right now, we may be: